Beinn na h-Eaglaise from Loch Torridon

 Scenery

-Beinn na h-Eaglaise offers a rewarding hillwalk with a good path for much of the approach, leading to around 350m of elevation.
-Beyond that, the route weaves over stunted heather and grassy terrain, threading between sandstone terraces and minor crags.
+From Annat on the shores of Loch Torridon, Beinn na h-Eaglaise offers a rewarding hillwalk, with a good path for much of the approach, gaining around 350m in height.
+Beyond this, the route weaves across stunted heather and grassy ground, threading between sandstone terraces and minor crags.

-The summit ridge delivers excellent views over Torridon and Coulin, with two distinct tops separated by a shallow dip and a small, unmarked lochan.
-Tucked discreetly near the main summit lies a hidden, locked bothy - its purpose a bit of a mystery !
+The summit ridge gives excellent views over Torridon and Coulin, with two distinct tops separated by a shallow dip and a small, unmarked lochan.
+Tucked discreetly near the main summit is a hidden, locked bothy, its purpose remaining something of a quiet mystery to those who stumble upon it.

 Route map